Chart Color Schemes

 Sandy Bay shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Sandy Bay's educational attainment is notably higher than regional averages.
-Among residents aged 15 and above, 58.5% hold university qualifications, compared to 25.5% in Tasmania (TAS) and 30.4% nationally.
+Sandy Bay's educational attainment is notably higher than broader averages.
+Among residents aged 15+, 58.5% hold university qualifications, surpassing Tasmania's 25.5% and Australia's 30.4%.
 Bachelor degrees are the most common at 31.9%, followed by postgraduate qualifications (22.2%) and graduate diplomas (4.4%).
-Vocational pathways account for 17.5% of qualifications, with advanced diplomas at 9.2% and certificates at 8.3%.
+Vocational pathways account for 17.5%, with advanced diplomas at 9.2% and certificates at 8.3%.

-Educational participation is high, with 32.4% currently enrolled in formal education: 12.4% in tertiary, 6.9% in primary, and 6.3% in secondary education.
-Sandy Bay has a robust network of six schools educating approximately 2,775 students.
-It demonstrates significant socio-educational advantages with an ICSEA score of 1128.
-The educational mix includes three primary and three K-12 schools.
+Educational participation is high, with 32.4% of residents currently enrolled in formal education, including 12.4% in tertiary, 6.9% in primary, and 6.3% pursuing secondary education.
+Sandy Bay has a robust network of schools, comprising six institutions educating approximately 2,775 students.
+These schools demonstrate significant socio-educational advantages and academic achievement (ICSEA: 1128), with three primary and three K-12 schools in the mix.

 Frequently Asked Questions - Education